To request a downloadable PDF, click here.

 Unfortunately, some of those functions, such as platform and server upgrades, proved to be impractical in the real world.

-For example, when upgrading a spcific VM, automated processes would then work to upgrades every VM being used by the platform, which might take place during peak usage hours.
+For example, when upgrading a spcific VM, automated processes would then work to upgrade every VM being used by the platform, which might take place during peak usage hours.

 While the concept of automating upgrades was a noble pursuit, it wasn't optimal when trying to ensure that a platform runs as smoothly as possible.